All commands should be documented, so users can locate a command

 should already look in

-not look in the standard locations, rendering most
+not look in the standard locations, rendering some

 You will also practice using the RCS source code control system, also called a version control system (VCS), a source management system, and other such names.
 Such systems allow an easy way to keep track of versions of code, to control who can change code, to record why any changes are made, compare different versions, and to retrieve old versions.
 Previously, CVS was the source code control system of choice for most projects (including sourceforge.net).
 Today git is more common, but its powerful network and multi-user features make it difficult to learn to use.
 Another good and powerful (and thus complex) tool is subversion.
 This system is useful for projects but not system administration, since it doesn't provide versioning on a per file basis.